AlessiaConca/Topological_Quantum_Computation/README.md

 which are classified in terms of their topological properties.
 In particular, we will show that the excitations are represented by two species of quasi-particles obeying to mutual fractional statisctics.
-After a brief overview of classical and quantum error correction, the analysis of the anyonic excitations of the toric code done in the rst chapter is then used to explicitly describe the strategy behind quantum error correction for logical qubits encoded in the ground states of the toric code Hamiltonian.
+After a brief overview of classical and quantum error correction, the analysis of the anyonic excitations of the toric code done in the first chapter is then used to explicitly describe the strategy behind quantum error correction for logical qubits encoded in the ground states of the toric code Hamiltonian.